nikolalsvk/blog/content/blog/how-did-vim-become-so-popular/index.md

 `vim` managed to stand out.
 Bram used a clone of `vi` called `STEVIE` (nice name, BTW), and noticed that it lacks many of `vi`'s commands.
-He added some new features and made it compatible with `vi` and released it under the name "Vi Improved".
+He added some new features and made it compatible with `vi` and released it under the name "Vi Imitation" (this later changed to "Vi Improved").
 The name `vim` came in version 2.0 in 1993 and stayed like that until the present day.
 But how did `vim` achieve fame?
 It had a [bunch of excellent features](<https://en.wikipedia.org/wiki/Vim_(text_editor)#Features_and_improvements_over_vi>) at that time, and it was compatible with `vi`.
 Features and compatibility attracted a lot of folks to use it.